-My guest for today is fellow podcaster and blogger Thomas Frank of CollegeInfoGeek.com, which is dedicated to helping undergrads be AWESOME at college.
+My guest for today is fellow podcaster and blogger Thomas Frank of CollegeInfoGeek.com, a site dedicated to helping undergrads be awesome at college.

-In today's episode, Thomas shares about his new eBook, 10 Steps to Earning Awesome Grades (While Studying Less) and how as a premed you can take this information to improve your chances of getting into medical school.
+Thomas also talks about his new ebook, 10 Steps to Earning Awesome Grades (While Studying Less), and how as a premed you can apply this information to improve your chances of getting into medical school.

-- Coming from a failure to get hired from another site
+- Failing to get hired for another site

-- Reading blogs like Life Hacks for Students
+- Reading blogs about life hacks for students

 - Working at his school as an orientation assistant